tomara-x/quartz/README.md

 - read this readme
 - there's some exapmles of the basic ideas in [doc](doc/README.md)
 - drag and drop examples from the assets folder into a quartz window
-- if anything is confusing, please start a discussion: https://github.com/tomara-x/quartz/discussions

 ---